LOCATER: Cleaning WiFi Connectivity Datasets for Semantic Localization: Introduction

 \section{Introduction}

 This paper studies the challenge of cleaning connectivity data collected by WiFi infrastructures to support {\em semantic localization} inside buildings.
-By semantic localization we refer to the problem of {\bf associating a person’s location to a semantically meaningful spatial extent within a building such as a floor, region, or a room.}
+By semantic localization we refer to the problem of {\bf associating a person’s location to a semantically meaningful spatial extent such as a floor, region, or a room.}

-Semantic localization differs from (and complements) the well-studied problem of indoor positioning/ localization~\cite{priyantha2000cricket,deak2012survey} that aims to determine the exact physical position of people inside buildings (e.g., coordinate (x,y) within radius r, with z\% certainty).
+Semantic localization differs from (and complements) the well-studied problem of indoor positioning/localization~\cite{priyantha2000cricket,deak2012survey} that aims to determine the exact physical position of people inside buildings (e.g., coordinate (x,y) within radius r, with z\% certainty).
 If indoor positioning/physical localization could be solved accurately, it would be simple to exploit knowledge about the building’s floor plan and layout to determine the semantic location of the device.
 However, despite over two decades of work in the area~\cite{liu2007survey,deak2012survey,zafari2019survey}, and significant technological progress, accurate indoor positioning remains an open problem~\cite{zafari2019survey}.
 Among others, the reasons for this include technology limitations such as costs associated with the required hardware/software \cite{luo2016pallas,youssef2007challenges,xu2013scpl,seifeldin2012nuzzer}, the intrusive nature and inconvenience of these solutions for users~\cite{kang2014smartpdr,deak2012survey,priyantha2000cricket} (who require specialized hardware/software), and algorithmic limitations to deal with dynamic situations such as occlusions, signal attenuation, interference \cite{musa2012tracking,want1992active,li2015passive}.
 As a result, applications that depend upon accurate positioning and those that could benefit from semantic localization have faced challenges in effectively utilizing indoor localization technologies.